 Sanctuary Asset Management CIO Corner December 2021

 The information provided in this communication was sourced by Tenet Wealth Partners through public information and public channels and is in no way proprietary to Tenet Wealth Partners, nor is the information provided Tenet Wealth Partner’s position, recommendation or investment advice.
-This is for informational purposes only.
+This material is provided for informational/educational purposes only.
+This material is not intended to constitute legal, tax, investment or financial advice.
+Investments are subject to risk, including but not limited to market and interest rate fluctuations.